MatteuSan/himig/specs/index.md

 slug: /
 ---
 # Introduction
-Gaia (formerly Stack) is GrowStocks' design system for building living and breathing experiences for Growtopians.
-It helps us build products faster, make it more accessible, and deliver quality and unforgettable experiences.
+Himig (formerly Gaia) is Matteu's design system for building web-based products and projects.
+It helps me build products faster, make it more accessible, and deliver quality and unforgettable experiences.

-Throughout the life of the design system, GrowStocks has changed its objectives and goals.
-And with this big rebranding and from-scratch refactoring, we've aligned our design and development goals to GrowStocks' as well.

 ## Goals
 Aside from being device-agnostic, beautiful/aesthetic, and accessible, we've also had a few more goals in mind: